 To avoid spending the entire day on the road, you'll want to break up the drive into two or three chunks.
 With the amount of amazing nature on show, you really want to invest time in the drive as much as time spent in Salt Lake City so make your plans accordingly.

 Here are some of the best places to stop for the night depending on what you're looking for.

 Just over halfway from Denver to Salt Lake City and just after you cross over from Colorado to Utah is the small city of Moab.
 It's the perfect place to stop and break the long journey into two shorter drives.

 Moab is the gateway to not one but two stunning national parks - Arches and Canyonlands.
 If you're only stopping for the night, you could spend the morning exploring Arches National Park before heading to Salt Lake City but you really could and should stay longer and see the best sights of both.

 The best place to stay in Moab if you love great views and a relaxed charming feel is the Red Cliffs Lodge.
 It sits on the bank of Colorado River 25 minutes north of Moab and although the rooms are a bit more expensive than the regular chain options in Moab, you get a lot more for your money.

-There is an even more fancy option just a few minutes further up the river at the luxurious Sorrel River Ranch, but the prices there are a lot more expensive so although the views are amazing and the room decor is top notch, it may not be worth it for the hefty price tag.
+There is an even more fancy option just a few minutes further up the river at the luxurious Hoodoo Moab, Curio Collection by Hilton, but the prices there are more expensive.
+But we think the slightly higher price tag is worth it for the amazing views and top-notch room decor.